dannil/scb-java-client/README.md

 ## Usage

-This demonstarates the typical usage of the client.
+This demonstrates the typical usage of the client.

 ```java
 // Create the client